Best Vanilla Cake Recipe

 • Fully cooled cake layers can be wrapped tightly in plastic wrap and stored at room temperature for up to 1 day.

-For the Russian buttercream frosting
+For the Vanilla buttercream frosting

 • If you decide to use Russian buttercream frosting, you can make it ahead of time, and store it in the refrigerator for up to 2 weeks.
 Or, freeze it for up to 3 months.